 To get this measurement, measure from in between the seat post holes to the end of your bowl.
-Make sure you measure to the outside edge of your toilet bowl, otherwise you’ll end up getting a shorter measurement than you need.
+Make sure you measure to the outside edge of your toilet bowl, otherwise, you’ll end up getting a shorter measurement than you need.

 Here’s a picture for all you visual learners out there.

-This will determine if you have an elongated bowl or round bowl.
+This will determine if you have an elongated bowl or a round bowl.
 Just to review, elongated bowls will be around 18.5 inches, like the one I’m measuring in the photo above, and round bowls will be about 16.5 inches.